ineslenhart/ineslenhart.github.io/about.md

 ### More Information

-In her free time, Ines enjoys being outdoors and exploring, she likes going on walks/hikes and loves spendind time at the beach.
-Some other activities Ines enjoys are travelling, sports (such as volleyball and snowboarding), camping, and reading.
+In her free time, Ines enjoys being outdoors and exploring, she likes going on walks/hikes and loves spending time at the beach.
+Some other activities Ines enjoys are travelling, sports (such as volleyball and snowboarding), camping and reading.

 ### Contact me